Your Cart

 chamomile for skin

-In time, I learned that chamomile also has benefit for our skin and now I love incorporating it into my skin care routine.
-(Head on over to Éminence Certified Organic Farm to read about all the benefits of chamomile for our skin) Just as chamomile can calm and sooth our nerves, it can do the same for our skin when applied topically.
-I won’t make any medical claims here and encourage you to do your own research.
+In time, I learned that chamomile also has benefits for our skin and now I love incorporating chamomile-infused jojoba into my skin care routine.
+(Head on over to Éminence Certified Organic Farm to read about all the benefits of chamomile for our skin).
+Just as chamomile can calm and sooth our nerves, it can do the same for our skin when applied topically.
+We won’t make any medical claims here and encourage you to do your own research.
 Chamomile for the skin has documented use going back to the ancient Egyptian epoch as well as ancient Greek and Roman times.
-In your research you might find that the benefits of chamomile used topically may include helping to reduce redness, relieving irritation, evening & brightening skin tone, wound healing, sunburn support, and helping with acne.
-Chamomile is gentle and considered safe for baby’s skin and sensitive skin types (though patch testing is important whenever trying something new).
-Chamomile is in the aster family and while rare, some people report allergic reactions to it along with calendula, marigold, and other related flowers.

 Making chamomile infused jojoba